-Note: Safari under Mac OS X 10.7 and later does not honor the Internet-enabled setting, although there has been no indication from Apple that the feature has been removed.
+Note: Safari under macOS 10.7 and later does not honor the Internet-enabled setting, although there has been no indication from Apple that the feature has been removed.

-Note: On Mac OS X 10.2.2 through 10.2.8, this also happens whenever an Internet-enabled disk image is mounted (by any program).
-On earlier versions of Mac OS X, Internet-enabled disk images are treated just like other disk images.
+Note: On macOS 10.2.2 through 10.2.8, this also happens whenever an Internet-enabled disk image is mounted (by any program).
+On earlier versions of macOS, Internet-enabled disk images are treated just like other disk images.